SMCallan/SMCallan/README.md

 ---

-### Core Domains of Practice
+## Professional Philosophy & Core Domains

-My work is centered on three interconnected domains:

-1.  **Secure Systems Engineering**
+My work is guided by a commitment to three interconnected domains.
+I believe that truly effective technical solutions emerge only from a synthesis of robust engineering, strategic foresight, and a deep understanding of human factors.

-    * I build defensible and resilient software with a security-first methodology.
-This involves full-lifecycle threat modeling, secure coding practices, and conducting research into novel vulnerabilities.
-My public research includes analysis like **[Weapons of Character](https://github.com/SMCallan/WOC)**, which explores the risks of character-based exploits.
+- **Secure Systems Engineering:** Building defensible and resilient software with a security-first methodology.
+This involves full-lifecycle threat modeling, secure coding practices, and proactive vulnerability research.

-2.  **Digital Strategy & Intelligence**
-    * I analyze the strategic landscape of emerging technology to inform decision-making.
-This includes developing frameworks for understanding hybrid threats and visualizing complex data to reveal underlying trends.
-My public analyses, such as **[The Convergent Edge](https://smcallan.github.io/secret_states/)** and **[The Chimera Doctrine](https://smcallan.github.io/The-Chimera-Doctrine/)**, are examples of this practice.
+- **Digital Strategy & Intelligence:** Analyzing the strategic landscape of emerging technology to inform decision-making, develop frameworks for understanding hybrid threats, and visualize complex data to reveal underlying trends.

-3.  **Human-Centric Security & Analysis**
-    * Leveraging a foundation in Psychology (BSc) and Computer Science (MSc), I analyze the human element in digital systems.
-This includes exploring the behavioral economics of market decisions, as demonstrated in the **[Hindsight Trader Pro](https://smcallan.github.io/ChronoVest/)** analysis tool, and understanding the cognitive biases that create vulnerabilities in organizations and individuals.
+- **Human-Centric Security:** Leveraging a foundation in Psychology and Computer Science to analyze the human element in digital systems—from the cognitive biases that create vulnerabilities to the behavioral economics that drive markets.

-# Engineering for Intelligence: Code, Systems, and The Law
+---

+## Portfolio & Technical Deep Dives

+The following projects represent the practical application of my core philosophy.

+### Featured Deep Dive: Engineering for Intelligence

-A portfolio of research and practical demonstrations exploring the technologies, methodologies, and legal frameworks essential for developing modern digital investigation capabilities.
+This portfolio explores the technologies, methodologies, and legal frameworks essential for developing modern digital investigation capabilities.
+It serves as a comprehensive case study in building specialized, high-stakes technical solutions.
 Each topic is presented as an interactive webpage.

----

-### **1. Secure & Agile Development Lifecycles**
+#### **1. Secure & Agile Development Lifecycles**
 This section explores the foundational principles for building robust, reliable, and secure software.
 It focuses on the 'how' of professional development, from applying agile frameworks in high-stakes environments to ensuring code quality and maintaining secure version control for sensitive projects.

 - [Agile LE Tool Development](https://smcallan.github.io/Agile-Law-Enforcement-Tool-Development/)